kckecheng/prometheus/switch.rst

 Switch Performance Monitoring
 ==============================

-This chapter will cover all ideas on how to enable snmp_exporter for Prometheus.
+This chapter will cover all ideas on how to enable snmp_exporter.
+After enabling snmp_exporter, we can leverage Prometheus and Grafana to monitor our devices which support SNMP.

 SNMP Introduction
 -------------------